Yearnotes 2025: reflections and revisiting

 2021

 2021 was an odd year.
-Like many others I began the year back in a London COVID-19 lockdown dreaming of freedom in spring.
-I took part in a virtual escape room in March which was fun but not as much as the real thing.
-And nowhere near as fun as the summer of normality which followed a few months later.
+Like many others, I began the year in a London COVID-19 lockdown, dreaming of springtime freedom.
+I took part in a virtual escape room in March, which was fun but not as much as the real thing.
+And nowhere near as fun as the summer of normality, which followed a few months later.

-I got my first vaccine shot in the early part of the year but it took until April 15th to be able to go out and see people.
+I got my first vaccine shot in the early part of the year, but it wasn’t until April 15th that I could go out and see people.
 I met some friends for an outside meal.
-I have two memories of that evening: that it was fun to be able to talk to people across a table but it was cold.
-I bought a jacket with an in-built, battery-powered, heating element to get me through that – and a couple of similar – evenings.
+I have two memories of that evening: that it was fun to be able to talk to people across a table, but it was cold.
+I bought a jacket with an in-built, battery-powered heating element to get me through that – and a couple of similar evenings.

 All the socials

 I didn’t really tweet much in 2021.
 I think I was trying to avoid doom-scrolling about the pandemic.
-I appear to have enjoyed The Masked Singer last year (as I am in this year).
-I also noted that I, finally, killed off a couple of experiments I had been running for ten years on local tweeting.
-The local engagement was fun but it was time-consuming and when I moved house I gave up and a couple of accounts just became automatic re-tweeters.
+I appear to have enjoyed The Masked Singer last year (as I am this year).
+I also noted that I finally killed off a couple of experiments I had been running for 10 years on local tweeting.
+The local engagement was fun, but it was time-consuming.
+When I moved house, I gave up, and a couple of accounts just became automatic retweeters.
 I don’t think it’s a good use of Twitter.
-I had always planned to write more about those experiments but I think their time has been and gone.
-Still, it was a fun side project for several years but I am glad it’s been put to sleep.
+I had always planned to write more about those experiments, but I think their time has been and gone.
+Still, it was a fun side project for several years, but I am glad it’s been put to sleep.

-If I had to pick my favourite photographs, I’m not sure what I would pick, but I do like these three night shots; although my favourite photo didn’t get to Instagram.
+If I had to pick my favourite photographs, I’m not sure what I would pick, but I do like these three night shots; my favourite photo didn’t make it to Instagram.

-• Last FM says Miranda Lambert was my top artist of 2021 while Famous Friends, Chris Young & Kane Brown, was my top track.
-They also say that 59% of my listening was new tracks which I found surprising.
+• Last FM says Miranda Lambert was my top artist of 2021, while Famous Friends ” by Chris Young & Kane Brown was my top track.
+They also say that 59% of my listening was new tracks, which I found surprising.

-• Apple Music agrees that Famous Friends is my most played song but makes it way too hard to figure out who my most played artist was for me to bother with for this post.
+• Apple Music agrees that Famous Friends is my most-played song, but makes it way too hard to figure out who my most-played artist is, so I don’t bother with this post.

 My 2021 Media Diet only included three films.
 I can’t choose between them because they were all perfectly passable ways to spend a couple of hours.
 So, in the order that I saw them (with a short review):